The Complexity of Hip Dysplasia (HD) in Dogs

 Data from OFA shows that Airedales have an abnormal joint prevalence of 12%, which correlates exactly with data from kennel club databases in Norway and Sweden.
 Are these statistics comparable to other continents and regions?

-While some Airedales with radiographic signs of HD may not show any physical symptoms, others might experience discomfort, stiffness, or difficulty moving.
 While some Airedales with radiographic signs of HD may not display physical symptoms, others might experience discomfort, stiffness, or difficulty moving.
 Their active and tough nature could potentially mask early signs of HD.
-This highlights the necessity that not only potentially breeding animals undergo routine HD screening, but preferably all dogs in a litter (I would also stress the need to do an ED X-ray at the same time, as well as a spine X-ray).
+This highlights the necessity that not only potentially breeding animals undergo routine HD screening, but preferably all dogs in a litter.
+I would also stress the need to obtain an ED X-ray and a spine X-ray simultaneously.

 Insights on Hip Dysplasia Screening in 22 Swedish Breeds

-A recent report of HD screening in Sweden focusing on 22 breeds, like the German Pinscher and Standard Schnauzer, shows a trend where HD diagnoses have increased significantly since 2000, even though most breeding programs prioritise using HD-free parents.
+A recent report from Bäckamo (2017) on HD screening in Sweden, focusing on 22 breeds such as the German Pinscher and Standard Schnauzer, shows a significant increase in HD diagnoses since 2000, even though most breeding programs prioritise the use of HD-free parents.
 But most interestingly, this increase in HD diagnoses has not led to a higher prevalence of clinical symptoms, like mobility issues or insurance claims.
-Thus, this observation has raised concerns throughout the Nordic breed clubs, with questions about the screening accuracy and whether it’s comparable to the other HD screening programs worldwide.
+Thus, this observation has raised concerns across Nordic breed clubs, prompting questions about the screening accuracy and whether it’s comparable to other HD screening programs worldwide.

-The figures below provide an overview of HD evaluations for Airedale Terriers (first figure) and Rhodesian Ridgebacks (second figure) in Sweden and Norway from 2000 to 2023.
+The figures below provide an overview of HD evaluations for Airedale Terriers (Figure 2) and Rhodesian Ridgebacks (Figure 3) in Sweden and Norway from 2000 to 2023.
 The columns on the left show the percentage of dogs examined and their respective HD scores.
 On the right, the solid lines represent the number of dogs born or registered in each country, as well as the total number of dogs evaluated.

 The graphs include a third-order polynomial trendline (dotted line) for each HD grade to illustrate overall development over time.
 These trendlines provide a visual indication of general patterns but should be interpreted with caution, as they may be influenced by random fluctuations in the data.

-Notable trends, similar to those observed in other breeds, include a slight decline in HD A and B scores on average, while HD C scores have increased.
-However, HD D and HD E scores have shown a decline overall.
+Notable trends, similar to those observed in other breeds in the Nordics, include a slight decline in HD A and B scores on average, while HD C scores have increased.
+However, the HD D and HD E scores have declined overall.

 In my own experience, I have seen similar variations in HD grading across countries.
-For example, a dog evaluated as HD B/C in the Nordics was graded A2/B1 in Germany and further given a score of 2/4 in Australia and evaluated as Good by OFA (US), highlighting the variability in evaluation systems internationally.
-According to the CHD scoring table below, these evaluations from Germany, Australia and the US are inconsistent with the Nordic (FCI) standard.
-This means that an HD C evaluated, especially the Nordics, in some cases would not directly compare to OFA borderline/mild or even HD C in Germany as one has thought earlier.
+For example, a dog evaluated as HD B/C in the Nordics was graded A2/B1 in Germany, further scored 2/4 in Australia, and evaluated as Good by OFA (US), highlighting the variability of evaluation systems internationally.
+According to the CHD scoring table below (Figure 5), these evaluations from Germany, Australia and the US are inconsistent with the Nordic (FCI) standard.
+This means that an HD C evaluation, especially in the Nordics, may not directly correspond to OFA borderline/mild or even HD C in Germany, as previously assumed.
 This inconsistency underscores the need for a standardised approach to HD evaluations, as it directly impacts breeding decisions and outcomes worldwide.
 In breeds with already limited gene pools, excluding dogs based on potentially mismatched grading systems may do more harm than good.
 On the other hand, when we see that the risk of HD in Airedale terriers is not decreasing as in other breeds, it raises the question of whether this breed has a higher genetic predisposition to HD, or if it is a matter of physical attributes or other environmental factors contributing to the development of HD.

 Especially for the Nordic countries, we should use this information wisely.
-Based on this understanding, several Nordic breed clubs have updated their breeding recommendations to allow dogs with HD grade C (without secondary osteoarthritis) to be used in breeding, provided they are paired with a dog graded HD A – preferably radiographed in a Nordic country.
+Based on this understanding, several Nordic breed clubs have updated their breeding recommendations to permit the use of dogs with HD grade C (without secondary osteoarthritis) in breeding, provided they are paired with a dog graded HD A, preferably radiographed in a Nordic country.
+A wise strategy in this context is also to limit the number of offspring such a dog should produce, in order to reduce the possible genetic contribution and to adopt a sound approach that allows more individuals to produce fewer offspring, focusing on maintaining or reducing the loss of genetic variation.

 Hip Dysplasia vs. Other Orthopaedic Concerns